dabeaz/curio/docs/reference.rst

    threads should have a timeout or some other mechanism that puts a bound on execution time.

+.. asyncfunction:: block_in_thread(callable, *args, **kwargs)

+   The same as ``run_in_thread()``, but guarantees that only one background thread is used for each unique callable regardless of how many tasks simultaneously try to carry out the same operation.
+Use this function if there is an expectation that the provided callable is going to block for an undetermined amount of time and that there might be a large amount of contention from multiple tasks.
+   The primary uses are operations on foreign locks and queues.

 .. asyncfunction:: run_in_executor(exc, callable, *args, **kwargs)

    Run ``callable(*args, **kwargs)`` callable in a user-supplied